yingyue3/NoGoPlayer/README.md

 Xinran Li      |     xinran1@ualberta.ca
 Lingrui Zhou   |     lingrui@ualberta.ca

-The team mainly contributed to file gain.weight, mcts.py and nogo4.py.
+The team mainly contributed to file gain_weight.py, mcts.py and nogo4.py.

 # Command and Run
 In order to run the program, type python3 nogo4.py in the terminal.